Owings Mills Mall

+Defunct mall in Baltimore County, Maryland, U.S.

-Owings Mills Mall was a shopping mall in Owings Mills, Maryland, United States that hosted 155 stores and eateries, in the Baltimore County, Maryland, community of Owings Mills.
-It was owned and managed by General Growth Properties (now Brookfield Properties).
+Owings Mills Mall was a regional mall in Owings Mills, Maryland, United States, that hosted 155 stores and eateries, in the Baltimore County, Maryland, community of Owings Mills.
+The mall was owned and managed by General Growth Properties (GGP) and Kimco Realty Corporation.
 While its main entrance was off Red Run Boulevard between Painters Mill Road and Owings Mills Boulevard, the mall was also accessible from the exit ramps of I-795.

-It was originally known as Owings Mills Town Center.
+It was originally known as Owings Mills Town Center during planning.
+It was also known as Owings Mills Fashion Mall when it opened, but the "Fashion" part was eventually dropped.
 The mall was completely demolished in 2017, and redeveloped in 2019 as Mill Station.
 The mall's final anchor store was JCPenney, which closed its doors on April 8, 2016.
 Previous anchors were Bambergers, Hecht's, Macy's, Boscov's, Lord & Taylor, Saks Fifth Avenue, and Sears.
-IFL (International Furniture Liquidators) was temporarily located in the space vacated by Lord & Taylor.
-Sticks 'N' Stuff, a furniture retailer, was temporarily located in the Sears building before it was demolished in 2004.
-The mall experienced the closures of several national stores, leaving many vacancies in this once upscale shopping mall.
+The mall experienced the closures of several national stores, leaving multiple vacancies.